Lincoln, Ontario

 Lincoln is a town on Lake Ontario in the Niagara Region, Ontario, Canada.
 The town's administrative and commercial centre is in the community of Beamsville.

 Geography

 Lincoln's location between the southern shore of Lake Ontario and the Niagara Escarpment provides for a moderate climate with mild winters.
 The area is known in Canada for its orchards, vineyards, wineries and restaurants that feature local produce and wines.
 Fruit crops grown in Lincoln include cherries, peaches, apples and pears, and during the summer attract many tourists from all over Ontario, particularly Toronto.
 Since November 2017, the town has been served by the "uLinc" bus network, which runs three routes.
 GO Transit also serves the town.

 Communities

-The township comprises the communities of Beamsville, Campden, Jordan, Jordan Station, Rockway, Tintern, Vineland and Vineland Station.
+The town comprises the communities of Beamsville, Campden, Jordan, Jordan Station, Rockway, Tintern, Vineland and Vineland Station.

 History

 Lincoln's earliest known inhabitants was the Neutral Confederacy, also called the Attawandaron.
 Archaeologists from the Royal Ontario Museum found evidence of a Neutral encampment with a long house about two kilometers east of Beamsville, on Cave Springs Farm.
 Until vandals destroyed them about 30 years ago, there were a number of Indigenous faces carved in stone high on the Escarpment wall nearby.

 The Neutrals were decimated by the Iroquois in 1653.
 When the first European settlers arrived in 1777, there were only a few semi-migrant native people living in the caves near Beamsville.

 The earliest European settlers were ex-Butler's Rangers who had fought on the side of Britain in the American Revolution.
 United Empire Loyalist Jacob Beam began what is now the town of Beamsville in 1788.
 Both of his homes the original one located on The Thirty (creek) and the one near downtown Beamsville are still intact today.
 Senator William Gibson is another key figure in the history of Beamsville.
 His mansion is now the Girls' Dorm at Great Lakes Christian College.
 Beamsville was also home to the annual Lincoln County Agricultural Fair, usually held on or around the first weekend of September.
 This fair was very well known fair throughout the area, and attracted thousands of people every year since its inception in 1857.
 The Fair is no longer held in Beamsville since the grounds were sold to become a housing development.

 In 1898, hockey player William Fairbrother, in the town of Beamsville, was the first to make use of a hockey net.
 The town was also home to the first Japanese-Canadian home for the aged in 1967.

 Mennonites (Pennsylvania Dutch) walking north from the United States in 1799 founded the villages of Jordan and Vineland.
 An Ontario Historical Plaque was erected at the Jordan Museum by the province to commemorate the first Mennonite Settlement's role in Ontario's heritage.
 The First Mennonite Church in Vineland, adjacent to the cemetery at the corner of Regional Road 81 (former Highway 8) and Martin Road, organized in 1801, is the oldest Mennonite congregation in Canada.